-• Never install a rear-facing child restraint system on the front passenger seat.
-In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.
+• Never install a rear-facing child restraint system on the front passenger seat even if the front passenger occupant classification indicator light indicates "OFF".
+In the event of an accident, the impact of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rearfacing child restraint system is installed on the front passenger seat.